AK-Homberger/NMEA0183-WiFi-Multiplexer/README.md

 # NMEA0183 WiFi Multiplexer with ESP8266 (D1 Mini)

+# Caution!
+Use of D8 creates boot problem (see Issues).
+I will change this to D6.

 Reads NMEA0183 messages from two serial (RS232) inputs and forwards multiplexed messages to USB-Serial and WLAN as UDP broadcast.

 The multiplexer is powered either from USB connection or with 12 Volt via DC-DC converter.